Run1e/AceBot/README.md

 A starboard is a channel where "starred" messages are posted.
 A message can be starred by anyone by reacting to it with the :star: emoji.
 At this point anyone can additionally star the message, giving it more stars.

-To create a starboard use the `star create` command.
+To create a starboard use the `starboard create` command.
 This will create a channel where starred messages will be posted.

-Automatic starboard cleaning can be enabled using `star threshold`.
-To have starred messages with fewer than 5 stars be removed after a week, do `star threshold 5`.
-To disable auto-cleaning, do `star threshold`.
-The starboard can also be temporarily disabled (to clean it, for example) using `star lock` and enabled using `star unlock`.
+Automatic starboard cleaning can be enabled using `starboard threshold`.
+To have starred messages with fewer than 5 stars be removed after a week, do `starboard threshold 5`.
+To disable auto-cleaning, do `starboard threshold`.
+The starboard can also be temporarily disabled (to clean it, for example) using `starboard lock` and enabled using `starboard unlock`.

 Other misc. starboard commands:
 ```